 How to Retire

 - When a minister decides to retire, he or she must submit the Intent to Retire Form to Ministries and Faith Development.
+This form is required for recognition in the Service of the Living Tradition; simply telling Transitions Office staff, via email or otherwise, is not sufficient.

 - Early in the process of considering retirement, a minister should contact the Office of Church Staff Finances for information relating to pension and retirement benefits, including the service gratuity.*